Complexity reduction and stress-free design enables use of green materials

 - Increased form variation: the tolerance and form variation of the green produced material parts increase and lead to a further increase in internal stresses in the design.

-GREEN SOLUTIONThe trick to enable green materials is to eliminate the internal stresses in the designs enabling an increased safety margin.
+The trick to enabling green materials is to eliminate the internal stresses in the designs enabling an increased safety margin.
 You do this by complexity reduction of part geometry – to know exactly what function each feature is – and make sure that each feature has a pre-defined function and does not overlap with other functions and hence create a conflict of interests between features.

 The visualization demonstrates a random product focusing on two parts in the assembly.
 The illustrations show the difference in resulting stresses when applying worst-case variation.